AI App Review Appeal Draft: Resubmit Without Sounding Like You're Begging

 Sample output structure

-Thank you for the review.
-Guideline 4.3(b) exists to prevent functionally redundant apps, and we agree it’s the right standard — the question is whether our app actually meets it.
+Guideline 4.3(b) exists to keep functionally redundant apps off the store, and we agree that’s the right standard — the question is whether this app actually meets it.

-The reviewer likely matched on category (“habit tracker”) rather than feature set.
-Our app intentionally removes the features that define the spam pattern in this category: no streaks, no leaderboard, no journaling prompts, no notifications without one-tap mute.
-The attached 4-screen comparison shows the missing-feature differentiation against the three nearest apps; the v1.0.2 build with the same UI was approved under the same guideline.
+The reviewer most likely matched on category (“habit tracker”) rather than feature set.
+Our app deliberately removes the features that define the spam pattern in this category — no streaks, no leaderboard, no journaling prompts, no notifications without one-tap mute — and the attached 4-screen comparison shows that differentiation against the three nearest apps; the v1.0.2 build with this same UI was approved under this same guideline.

-If helpful, we can provide a 30-second walkthrough video, or a 10-minute call with our team to demonstrate the design decisions.
-We are not asking for a relaxation of the standard — only a re-review against what the app actually does, rather than what its category implies.
+We can provide a 30-second walkthrough or a 10-minute call to demonstrate the design decisions on request.
+We are not asking for a relaxation of the standard — only a re-review against what the app does, rather than what its category implies.

-• Tone too apologetic → strict rule: “no please reconsider.
-State the standard, demonstrate the fit.”
+• Tone drifted apologetic → re-pin the rule: “no please reconsider; state the standard, demonstrate the fit.”

-• Doesn’t engage with the guideline → require “first paragraph names the guideline by number and what it’s for.”
+• Doesn’t engage the guideline → require “first sentence names the guideline by number and what it exists to prevent.”

-• Hallucinated app features → repeat: “do not invent facts.
-If you don’t have evidence, mark [need evidence].”
+• Hallucinated a feature → repeat: “do not invent facts; if you lack evidence, mark [need evidence],” then delete the line yourself.

 • Too long → cap at three paragraphs.
 Reviewers do not read four.